ucsbieee/Tesla-Coil-MIDI-Synth/README.md

  * Tom (48/C3)
  * Closed hi-hat (42/F#2)

+### Physical MIDI Ports
+All MIDI messages that come in over USB or the MIDI IN port are sent out the MIDI OUT port.
+Additionally, all messages that come in over the MIDI IN port are sent back to the computer over USB.
+This allows daisy-chaining multiple controllers using the physical MIDI ports, and allows recording any inputs from the physical MIDI IN port to the computer.
+Be careful not to create infinite MIDI loops in your DAW because of these behaviors.

 ## Audio Processing Modes
  * **Predictive**: Predict how much energy will be in a pulse based on the filtered derivative near zero crossing.
  * **Pulse Energy**: Output a pulse after a delay (~5ms) with width proportional to the area of the input pulse above the noise gate level.
 Pulse width clamped to maximum setting.